supminn/neoG_eCommerce/ReadME.md

     * Search for products
     * Wishlist button
     * Add to cart button
-    * Increment/decrement quanity for products added to cart.
+    * Increment/decrement quantity for products added to cart.
 (Go to cart)
     * Sort by Price functionality
     * Filters as follows
         * Exclude "out of stock" products (Greyed out | Cannot be added to cart)